 Schizophrenia is a treatable disorder, and the sooner people get help the better their results are.
-Combination therapy with medication and psychotherapy is a highly effective approach to getting schizophrenia into remission.
+Combination therapy with medication and psychotherapy is a highly effective approach.
 Over the last decade, there has been an explosion of new medications that work better and have fewer side effects than older medications.

 As well, people with schizophrenia who abuse substances need dual-diagnosis treatment to help resolve both conditions.

 Contact Agape for Help Today